Boulder Bike Culture

 Mountain Biking Boulder

 In a town where you're in the minority if you don't have a mountain bike — and with the foothills just outside Boulder's back door — rest assured there are plenty of trails to fulfill all of your singletrack fantasies.
 The Canyon Loop Trail at Betasso Preserve is a nearby favorite with sweeping views of Boulder Canyon.
-Marshall Mesa is just south of town and offers a rolling trail with vistas of the Flatirons.
+Marshall Mesa is just south of town and offers a rolling trail with vistas of the Flatirons. *Please note: Marshall Mesa Trailhead is currently closed due to the Marshall Fire.
+You can check the current status here.
 Up for a more advanced challenge?
 Enjoy the steep climbs at Walker Ranch Loop, located west of Boulder via Flagstaff Mountain.
 Learn more here.

 The Valmont Bike Park offers a well-maintained course constructed specifically as a cyclo-cross park — but with something for every kind and size of rider.
 There's even a toddler track.